 The Arkenstone was heavier than he recalled.

 It settled in his cupped hands easily; twinkling up at him with a faint white glow that caught the moonlight.
 When he tilted it back, he could see his reflection in the smooth surface of the jewel.
-His face—paler and thinner than he recalled—stared back at him with pursed lips, and brown eyes highlighted by the dark smudges underneath each eye.
+His face—paler and thinner than he recalled—stared back at him with pursed lips and brown eyes highlighted by the dark smudges underneath each eye.

 "This is the Arkenstone," Thranduil said softly, his marble eyes also fixed on the stone.
 "Where did you find it?"

-"It is a pretty stone," the elven monarch confessed, his gaze never moving from the Arkenstone.
+"It is a pretty stone," the Elven monarch confessed, his gaze never moving from the Arkenstone.
 "However it is still just one jewel.
 My reward was to be more than this."

-He scowled up at the elf.
+He scowled up at the Elf.
 "And it will be if you play your cards right.
 Use this stone to get Thorin to hand over the amount that was promised.
 Rest assured that he will pay any price you ask for this stupid jewel."

 Thranduil's eyes became hooded.
 "You wish to make another deal with me after failing to deliver on the first one?
 You are an arrogant creature, halfling."

-"What makes you think the dwarves will fight with us?" the Elvenking questioned, looking unfazed by the news of a possible army invading his kingdom.
+"What makes you think the Dwarves will fight with us?" the Elvenking questioned, looking unfazed by the news of a possible army invading his kingdom.
 He was probably already aware of it.

 "They will join," Bilbo said with confidence.
 "Despite what you believe, they are not stupid.
 They know that we cannot stand against this army alone.
-They will fight with you and the men of Lake-town if you come."
+They will fight with you and the Men of Lake-town if you come."

 Thranduil stared at him with his ancient eyes for a long time.
 When he finally spoke again, his voice had hardened with the faintest hint of iron.
-"I will summon the men of Lake-town to join our forces.
-This battle affects them just as much as it does my people and the dwarves.
+"I will summon the Men of Lake-town to join our forces.
+This battle affects them just as much as it does my people and the Dwarves.
 But you must convince that Fool Under the Mountain to join us.
 He will not listen to me."

 He flinched.
 "He won't listen to me either.
 But if you use the Arkenstone correctly, then you can get him to agree to the gold and alliance."

-"He will not forget this betrayal," the elf warned, his forehead wrinkling the slightest bit.
+"He will not forget this betrayal," the Elf warned, his forehead wrinkling the slightest bit.
 "Dwarves never forget.
 Dwarves never forgive."

 For the first time that night, Thranduil finally showed a hint of emotion.
-His clear blue eyes turned misty and his lips curled down into a frown that revealed the aged lines in his face.
+His clear blue eyes turned misty and his lips pulled down into a frown that revealed the aged lines in his face.
 "I see.
 Very well then, Bilbo Baggins.
 At dawn I will come to Erebor with the Arkenstone and barter for my gold and allies.
 If all goes well, then we will stand together to face this army of vermin."

 Bilbo did not sleep that night.
-His body and mind would not allow him to rest; not with the storm that was approaching with dawn.
+His body and mind would not allow him to rest; not with the storm that was approaching with the dawn.
 So he found himself packing his few belongings together in preparation for whatever the future held.
 When he was done, he watched his friends sleep; tracing their faces in his mind over and over again until he could see each of them perfectly when he closed his eyes.
-When the sun rose, he did not know who he would lose and who he would keep.
+When the sun rose, he did not know who he would lose, and who he would keep.

-Slowly, as the sun lit up the earth, the dwarves began to stir and go about their morning routines.
+Slowly, as the sun lit up the earth, the Dwarves began to stir and go about their morning routines.
 He watched Bombur begin breakfast while Dori rearranged the blankets over the two princes as both of them tended to kick them off during the night.
 Balin and Bifur shared a smoke together while nearby Nori began the long task of brushing out and braiding his hair and beard for the day.
 Ori shuffled along to the water closet as Óin and Glóin bickered while helping one another braid their hair back.
 Dwalin, Bofur, Fíli, and Kíli would sleep on until the smell of breakfast roused them.
 Gandalf and Thorin were nowhere to be seen and he was grateful for that.
 He could not face the king just yet.

 When Gandalf did finally appear, his face was pinched and his nostrils flared with every breath he took.
 He tapped his staff against the stone floor until every eye was trained on him.
 "Thranduil is here to bargain for his portion of the treasure."

-The dwarves groaned.
+The Dwarves groaned.